laravel/docs/events.md

 <a name="registering-events-and-listeners"></a>
 ## Registering Events & Listeners

 The `EventServiceProvider` included with your Laravel application provides a convenient place to register all of your application's event listeners.
 The `listen` property contains an array of all events (keys) and their listeners (values).
-Of course, you may add as many events to this array as your application requires.
+You may add as many events to this array as your application requires.
 For example, let's add a `OrderShipped` event:

     /**
      * The event listener mappings for the application.